sassoftware/vdmml-trials-challenge/Speed-Dating-Challenge/Tcarey58/readme.md

 * KS: 0.5935
 * Misclassification Rate: 0.1291

-The Python Gradient Boosting model outperforms the SAS Gradient Boosting model but when I applied autotuning to the Gradient Boosting model the autotuned GB model outpermed the pythone one.
+The Python Gradient Boosting model outperforms the SAS Gradient Boosting model but when I applied autotuning to the Gradient Boosting model the autotuned GB model outperformed the Python one.

 Pipeline: